 Coloratura soprano Elizabeth Moran has received praise for her brilliant top and vocal agility, unique vocal color, and dramatic expressiveness.

-Ms. Moran was most recently seen as a soloist in a series of aria concerts in northwest Germany with the Lotte Lehmann Akademie as well as opera and mélodie concerts throughout the Périgord region of France with L’Art du Chant Français.
+Ms. Moran was most recently seen in Concert Lyrique with L’Art du Chant Français in southwestern France.
+Additionally, she was a soloist in a series of concerts in northwest Germany with the Lotte Lehmann Akademie.
 In March, Ms. Moran was a guest soloist with the Coeur d’Alene Symphony Orchestra.
 Other recent performances include concerts at Opera America in New York, Hansel and Gretel with Amore Opera, Hamlet’s Ophélie in concert with Gramercy Opera, and Blondchen in Opera Theatre of Montclair's production of Die Entführung aus dem Serail.

-Upcoming engagements include solo concerts in the Bordeaux region of France and in Long Island, New York in November and December 2017.
+Upcoming engagements include solo concerts in Long Island, New York in Spring of 2018.

 Ms. Moran was the winner of the 2017 Coeur d’Alene Symphony Orchestra Young Artists’ Competition and the 2016 American Prize Vocal Competition for women in opera.
 She was also a semifinalist in the 2016 Opera Columbus Cooper-Bing International Vocal Competition and the 2016 Giulio Gari International Vocal Competition in New York.